Table of contents:

 Auditory dyslexia – key takeaways

-Authored by Susan du Plessis (B.A.
-Hons Psychology; B.D.), an educational specialist with 30+ years’ experience in the learning disabilities field.
+Authored by Sue du Plessis (B.A.
+Hons Psychology; B.D.), an educational specialist with 30+ years’ experience in learning disabilities.